IFB-ElixirFr/sandboxbioscenarios/session03/steps/step01.md

 You will notice that it contains several lines and columns.
 This `.bed` file is a classical tabulated file.
 It means that each column is separated by a `\t` character.
-This character looks like a large space character although it is different.
-We can display any character string using the `echo` command.
+This character is displayed as a large space character although it's different.
+We can print any character string using the `echo` command.

+Print the twi following intructions (one with spaces and one ith tabulations).
+You will see that they are different.

 ```bash
 echo -e "A string with spaces separators"